Dhonowlgos

 - Lifestyle: Despite their status, Rural Agricultural Workers lived in relatively better conditions compared to other Eokoesr classes.
 They had modest rustic homes to inhabit, some personal possessions, and could maintain family units.
 Their lives involved long hours of physical toil but with a semblance of stability and respect.

-- Farm State Workers:
+- Farm State Workers

 - Description: Eokoesr employed on large state-owned and Nobility-owned plantations.
 These farms were more regimented and controlled, with Eokoesr laborers subjected to strict oversight and demanding work schedules.